 The STA processes the received Authentication frame as follows.

-If the received Authentication frame does not include the Authentication algorithm number equal to "Fast Initial Link Setup authentication"<ANA-1> (see 8.4.1.1 (Authentication Algorithm Number field)), or if PMKSA caching was attempted and the received Authentication frame does not include a PMKID list, or if PMKSA caching was not attempted and the received Authentication frame does not include an EAP-Finish/Re-auth packet, then the STA shall abandon the FILS authentication
+If the received Authentication frame does not include the Authentication algorithm number equal to "Fast Initial Link Setup authentication"<ANA-1> (see 8.4.1.1 (Authentication Algorithm Number field)).

+If PMKSA caching was attempted and the received Authentication frame includes a PMKID that does not match a PMKID sent in the Authentication request; or if the Authentication response does not include either a PMKID or an EAP-Finish/Re-auth packet, the STA shall abandon FILS authentication.

 If the received Authentication frame includes the Status equal to 15 (Authentication rejected because of challenge failure)or 53 (invalid PMKID), then the STA shall abandon the FILS authentication